-The Group has obtained a Murabaha finance facility from a bank to finance the acquisition of Izdiad Commercial Company of Arabia.
-The facility is for a period of seven years at profit rate of SAIBOR plus an agreed rate with the bank and payable in semi-annual installments.
+The Group obtained a murabaha finance facility from a bank to finance the acquisition of Izdiad Commercial Company of Arabia.
+The facility was for a period of seven years at profit rate of SAIBOR plus an agreed rate with the bank and payable in semi-annual installments.
+The whole amount of this long-term murabaha facility has been early repaid in the second quarter of 2021, using the proceeds of share capital increase by way of rights issue (see note 14).